seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-diff.rst

 diagnostics are produced for globals which only appear in one module or the other.

-**llvm-diff** compares two functions by comparing their basic blocks, beginning with the entry blocks.
+**llvm37-diff** compares two functions by comparing their basic blocks, beginning with the entry blocks.
 If the terminators seem to match, then the corresponding successors are compared; otherwise they are ignored.
 This algorithm is very sensitive to changes in control flow, which tend to stop any downstream changes from being detected.

-**llvm-diff** is intended as a debugging tool for writers of LLVM passes and frontends.
+**llvm37-diff** is intended as a debugging tool for writers of LLVM37 passes and frontends.
 It does not have a stable output format.